Irma Becerra, Ph.D.

 President, Marymount University

-Dr. Irma Becerra took office as the seventh President of Marymount University in Arlington, Va., on July 1, 2018.
-In her first six months in the role, she launched the University’s new Strategic Plan, “Momentum,” which will guide the University over the five-year period from 2019 to 2024.
+Dr. Irma Becerra took office on July 1, 2018 as the seventh President of Marymount University in Arlington, Virginia, the first and only four-year Hispanic-Serving Institution in the state.
+During her first six months in the role, she launched the University’s new Strategic Plan, “Momentum,” which is guiding the University from 2019 to 2026.
 The plan calls for Marymount to achieve national and international recognition for innovation and commitment to student success, alumni achievement and faculty and staff excellence.

 Dr. Becerra is known for expanding educational access for students and keenly targeting programming to meet societal needs and changing demographics.
-Her academic career, both as student and professional, has blended mathematics, engineering and systems thinking and processes in her studies, teaching and administrative leadership.
+Her academic career, both as a student and a professional, has blended mathematics, engineering and systems thinking and processes in her studies, teaching and administrative leadership.
 An educator who began her career in the private sector and the holder of four patents and copyrights, Dr. Becerra is an ardent advocate for a STEM-educated workforce and holds the mindset of a trained scientist and seasoned entrepreneur.
-Catholic-educated throughout her primary and secondary years, she understands the great importance of faith-based instruction and plans to raise Marymount’s profile and spur growth in enrollment and academic programs.
-This will be accomplished, in part, through innovative partnerships, scholarship opportunities and broad initiatives.
+Catholic-educated throughout her primary and secondary years, she understands the great importance of faith-based instruction and is raising Marymount’s profile and spurring growth in enrollment and academic programs.
+This is being accomplished, in part, through innovative partnerships, scholarship opportunities and broad initiatives.

-A Cuban-born American, Dr. Becerra immigrated to the United States with her parents when she was an infant, living in Puerto Rico through high school.
-Those formative experiences ignited her mind, imbuing her with a passion for knowledge along with a deep-seated belief that “no one can take away your education.”
-She earned both bachelor’s and master’s degrees in electrical engineering from the University of Miami and went on to become the first woman to earn a Ph.D. in Electrical Engineering from Florida International University (FIU).
+A Cuban-born American, Dr. Becerra immigrated to the United States with her parents when she was just an infant, and lived in Puerto Rico through her high school years.
+These formative experiences ignited her mind, imbuing her with a passion for knowledge along with a deep-seated belief that “no one can take away your education.”
+She earned both bachelor’s and master’s degrees in Electrical Engineering from the University of Miami and went on to become the first woman to earn a Ph.D. in Electrical Engineering from Florida International University (FIU).
+Dr. Becerra believes that she owes all of her career success to higher education, saying that a college degree is the most important factor in social mobility and the pathway to the American Dream.

 The text of this webpage is available for modification and reuse under the terms of the Creative Commons Attribution-Sharealike 3.0 Unported License and the GNU Free Documentation License (unversioned, with no invariant sections, front-cover texts, or back-cover texts).